 Traces of Enkhuizen’s history can easily be explored by bicycle or on foot.
 There are several noteworthy and important sights to visit.
-The town has museums, a unique library, historic buildings, defense walls and gates and of course an old church.
-You got to have a church to know where the city center is.
+The town has museums, a unique library, historic buildings, defence walls and gates and of course an old church.
+You got to have a church to know where the city centre is.

 The Flessenscheepsjes Museum (Bottle Ships Museum) has the world’s largest collection of rigged sailing ships in bottles.
 It has an armada of more than 1000 old and modern ships from all over the world.
 The collection is housed in the Spui House next to the Spuisluis, a lock that connects the Zuider Havendijk harbour with the Ijsselmeer.

-Also known as the Dom, it has been used as a cultural center, café, and youth hostel since 1959.
+Also known as the Dom, it has been used as a cultural centre, café, and youth hostel since 1959.
 Students, including a Dutch Princess (later known as Queen Beatrix, mother of the current king, Willem-Alexander), slept in the prison cells in the attic.
-In the sixties, a small commune lived in the attic and the building was the center for everything hip and cool.
+In the sixties, a small commune lived in the attic and the building was the centre for everything hip and cool.
 The hippies left, but the fun remained.
-Today, the Drommedaris is a cultural center, and where the action is for music, theater, film and more.
+Today, the Drommedaris is a cultural centre, and where the action is for music, theatre, film and more.
 It even has an elevator for those elderly hippies with fragile hips.

-Enkhuizen has an attractive shopping district and a cozy, well-preserved city center with numerous unique small and large shops.
+Enkhuizen has an attractive shopping district and a cosy, well-preserved city centre with numerous unique small and large shops.
 Many of these are located in beautiful historic buildings with characteristic details and stories.
 The historic streets are lined with intimate terraces, galleries, local markets, and various boutiques.
-Enkhuizen is worth a visit, besides, it’s where the original Action started.
+Enkhuizen is worth a visit if, for no other reason, because it’s where the original Action started.